emilydong001/DH110/Assignment01.md

   <img src="covid-19-page.PNG" alt="Mayo Clinic COVID-19 page"/>
 </p>

-*Recommendation: Show navigation at the top rather than hiding it in the hamburger menu.
+> *Recommendation: Show navigation at the top rather than hiding it in the hamburger menu.

 * When you click Request Appointment, you cannot go back to the homepage by clicking the logo on the top-left corner, which can be frustrating for many users who expect that they can orient to the homepage by clicking the logo.
-The logo at the top left corner is probably the most common design pattern and needs to be upheld throughout the website.
+The logo at the top left corner is probably the most common design pattern and needs to be upheld throughout the website

-*Recommendation: Make sure every functionality is consistent throughout the website so that users don't get 'lost' on a certain page.*
+> *Recommendation: Make sure every functionality is consistent throughout the website so that users don't get 'lost' on a certain page.*

 #### 5. Error Prevention
 * Mayo Clinic is currently not accepting online requests for COVID-19 vaccine appointments.
 Although they provide a warning message above the button to request an appointment, users can easily skip this message.
 In the following modal window, users would likely randomly click "Yes" or "No" without regard to what the message is because they are habituated to getting out of the dialog window as fast as possible.

 ![Modal window asking about COVID-19 vaccine](vaccine-yes-or-no.PNG)

-*Recommendation: Get rid of the modal window and provide radio buttons to get users to make a deliberate choice between "Yes" and "No".
+> *Recommendation: Get rid of the modal window and provide radio buttons to get users to make a deliberate choice between "Yes" and "No".
 It would also be helpful to display the error message again if the user clicks "Yes", rather than force them onto a page that doesn't explain the error they made.*

 #### 6. Recognition Rather Than Recall

-*Recommendation: Include a sample search query in the input field so that users know what they can look for.*
+> *Recommendation: Include a sample search query in the input field so that users know what they can look for.*

 #### 7. Flexibility and Efficiency of Use
 * Because the magnifying glass is within the search box, the user may not recognize that there is another way to trigger the search action (other than Enter).

 ![Homepage of Mayo Clinic showing search box](homepage.PNG)

-*Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.*
+> *Recommendation: Create a separate button for searching that includes the magnifying glass so that the user easily recognizes that it can be clicked.*

 * The user needs to select from a large list of symptoms, which is cumbersome and overwhelming.
 ![Symptom Checker Step 1 Capture](symptom-checker-step-1.PNG)

-*Recommendation: Keep the list so that users can just recognize and click on recommendations, but implement a search feature at the top so that users can have the option to efficiently find the symptom they are experiencing.
+> *Recommendation: Keep the list so that users can just recognize and click on recommendations, but implement a search feature at the top so that users can have the option to efficiently find the symptom they are experiencing.
 Also, group the symptoms into different categories to help users find the symptom they are looking for more easily.*

 * Under Billing, clicking the name of a category doesn't display the drop-down menu, but rather takes you to another page with the same categories, just displayed in a different format, which can be disorienting.
 The user must click the + sign to get the drop-down menu, which requires dexterity and is therefore less accessible for seniors.

-*Recommendation: Make it possible to access the drop-down by clicking the name of the category.
+> *Recommendation: Make it possible to access the drop-down by clicking the name of the category.

 #### 8. Aesthetic and Minimalist Design
 * The billing and payments page has a very cluttered design